ahryho/omoptrend/README.md

 3. `launchShinyApp()`

-Create a simple shiny app should have a pulldown menu to filter the data by condition and a checkbox (boolean input) for the `byMonth` parameter in `plotTrend`.
-The app should then plot the frequency of the selected condition by the selected time frame (Year or Month). `launchShinyApp` should start the shiny app contained in the R package.
+Starts the shiny app with a pulldown menu to filter the data by condition and a checkbox (boolean input) for the `byMonth` parameter in `plotTrend`.
+The app then plots the frequency of the selected condition by the selected time frame (Year or Month).

 ## Installation